Pinayflorescarandang/POULTRYFARMS.PH/README.md

 San Jose is today best recognized for its thriving livestock, poultry, and egg industries.
 The egg-producing company in this town has grown from a small operation to a large operation.
 San Jose's proximity to Batangas City, Lipa City, and Metro Manila ensure the municipality's business connections.
 When compared to pigs and chickens, poultry is the most sustainable major meat.
 In fact, the municipality is known as the Egg Basket of the Philippines, producing an estimated five million eggs every day (Office of Municipal Agriculturist, San Jose).
 Today, the Batangas Egg Producers Association (BAEPA) cited that the whole province of Batangas has an estimated 30 million daily egg production with San Jose town as the highest with a declared layers population of 12,543,066 and more than 705 MT chicken egg production on a daily basis.
 The average farm-gate price of chicken eggs in commercial farms from January to March 2020 was quoted at Php 5.62 per piece, an increase of 20.9 percent compared with the 2019 same period average farm gate price of Php 4.65 per piece.
 The town has 342 registered independent poultry farms as of June 2020.

-According to the DA communications Group,   Agriculture Secretary William Dar highlighted the crucial role of the poultry sector in the growth of the agriculture sector during his opening address for the “Philippine Poultry and Livestock Virtual Summit” on August 27, 2021.
+According to Agriculture Secretary William Dar, He highlighted the crucial role of the poultry sector in the growth of the agriculture sector during his opening address for the “Philippine Poultry and Livestock Virtual Summit” on August 27, 2021.
 Poultry production accounts for 13% of agriculture gross value added (GVA).
 He said "we aim to help farm families recover from the loss of jobs and unemployment due to the Covid-19 pandemic, and those whose poultry stocks were depleted by avian influenza.”

 The findings of this research will be valuable to local egg producers and agricultural landowners, not only in San Jose but also in Batangas Province, in determining whether egg production is a better alternative to crop cultivation (black pepper, coffee, and lanzones).
 This research will also assist farmers' groups such as cooperatives and businesses, feed-milling companies, and local government authorities in channeling financial assistance aimed at improving and expanding agribusiness in the province.